-The Arizona Department of Transportation, in conjunction with the Federal Highway Administration, will begin work in September 2016 to replace the State Route 92 bridge spanning the San Pedro River in southern Cochise County.
+The Arizona Department of Transportation, in conjunction with the Federal Highway Administration, began work in September 2016 to replace the State Route 92 bridge spanning the San Pedro River in southern Cochise County.

 The $4.3 million project will replace the existing bridge, constructed in 1955, with a modern three-span structure that meets current bridge standards.